 SACS offers executive recruitment services across a range of sectors.

 - Attract the right candidates.
-Quality over quantiry.
+Quality over quantity.

 - Use the most up to date candidate sourcing mediums.
 Not all social media channels are appropriate.

-For a general overview of recruitment services, click:
+For a general overview of talent recruitment and best practice, click: